infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### db_name: `str`, *Required*

 Name of the database to delete.
+Must not be empty.

 #### conflict_type: `ConflictType`, *Optional*